alexanderschatzberg/situational-awareness/README.md

 # situational-awareness
-A tool to aggregate information on specific topics for researchers and professionals
+A tool to aggregate information on specific topics for researchers and professionals.

-Information is retrieved from the sources relevant to user's request via API call or scraping, then passed to a language model (Google Gemini).
-The language model summarizes the information into a digestale format.
+Information is retrieved from the sources relevant to user's request via API calls or scraping.
+The information, along with the user's  provided background, is then passed to a Google Gemini model.
+The Gemini model returns a summary relevant to the user's background.

 ## Info Sources (looking to add more, arxiv is just the start)